outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

               - example: "make $1 a month at this price given this customer size, $10 a month at this price, etc"
                 - https://www.wired.com/story/india-smartphones-cheap-data-giving-women-voice/

+      - markets for product structures
+        - subset sequence structure
+          - give discount on useful logistical products (drones/chips/solar panels/components) if the user agrees to let company use it for delivering donated goods for a period of time (or on the way to delivering to customer, during shipping) before receiving the product or when its being unused, like donating bitcoin mining on chips up to 1% wear to reduce price of chips/components

       - search engines as a reporting product (journalism market invalidation) with semantic queries:
         - find most common distortions & opinions on an issue
         - notification when issue has been researched enough to have reliable info at top of search results